 If the fire alarm sounds, all staff and students should leave the building via the nearest exit, closing windows and doors and turning off power if possible.
 Use your senses of smell and vision to ascertain whether an exit route is safe.
-Exit is via either of the two stairwells and then through either the rear café doors, the lower ground floor fire escape or the main entrance.
+Exit is via either of the two stairwells and then through either the rear café doors, the fire door in room 1, the lower ground floor fire escape or the main entrance.